 Map of ship tracks generated from the HF-radar data acquired in the German Bight. -Image: Jochen Horstmann/HZG-

 Within the COSYNA initiative the department of Radar Hydrography operates three HF-radar systems along the German coast (Wangerooge, Buesum and Sylt).
 The radars are operated continuously and deliver a surface current field of the German Bight every 20 minutes.
 In addition the data are used to develop methodologies for ship detection tracking and fusion, which result in maps of ship tracks that are updated every 33 s.
 The latter is performed in collaboration with the Center for Maritime Research and Experimentation (CMRE), La Spezia, Italy.

 Marine radar retrieved bathymetry in front of Bunkerhil, Sylt. -Image: Jochen Horstmann/HZG-

-In addition the department operates 2 of their coherent marine radar systems at the island of Sylt and at the research platform Fino-3, located in the German Bight.
-The Sylt radar is utilized for testing the monitoring capability of radar retrieved bathymetry and the Fino-3 radar for retrieving currents and waves on an operational basis with HZGs radar tool ROWMS.
+The Radar Hydrography department also operates two of its coherent marine radar systems on the island of Sylt and on the research platform Fino-3, located in the German Bight.
+The Sylt radar is utilized for testing the monitoring capability of radar-retrieved bathymetry and the Fino-3 radar for retrieving currents and waves on an operational basis with HZG's radar tool ROWMS.